MBZ-0/LiveGap/README.md

 Internal prototype; no license specified yet.
 Add one before sharing publicly.

 ---
-LiveGap Mini baseline complete.
+another.ai Mini baseline complete.
 Iterate from here.
 Videos are stored in `livegap-mini/backend/app/videos/` (git-ignored by default).
 Serve them statically (e.g. add FastAPI StaticFiles) or upload to S3 for production.
 With the static mount now in place they are accessible at `GET /videos/<filename>.webm` and the frontend builds a full URL as `${NEXT_PUBLIC_API_BASE_URL}/videos/<filename>.webm` for playback in an HTML5 `<video>` element.